Skip to main content

 Changing Courses While You're Abroad

 You must inform the Education Abroad Office immediately if you change any of your courses.
-You must get your new course(s) approved immediately:
+You must get your new course(s) approved immediately by submitting a new digital course approval form.
+Please refer to the study abroad portal for details on this.

 All emails must come from Hunter email addresses.
 Use your @myhunter email address and make sure you email the professor/advisor at their Hunter email address as well.
 Electronic approvals are only valid if Hunter email addresses are used.